 You typically buy a wide aperture lens to use at its widest aperture.
 Often, the aperture selected on my mounted prime lens does not leave the wide-open setting.
 Unfortunately, the image quality at the wide-open aperture is so often not amazing, typically showing reduced resolution and contrast.
-The good news is that this lens turns in very nice image quality even at f/1.4.
+The good news is that this lens turns in nice image quality even at f/1.4.

-The Tamron 35mm f/1.4 Di USD Lens delivers very sharp full frame corner-to-corner results with a wide-open f/1.4 aperture.
-Stopping down to f/2 brings a noticeable bump in contrast and another slight increase can be seen at f/4 where the results are very impressive.
+The Tamron 35mm f/1.4 Di USD Lens delivers sharp full frame corner-to-corner results with a wide-open f/1.4 aperture.
+Stopping down to f/2 brings a noticeable bump in contrast and another slight increase can be seen at f/4 where the results are impressive.